JiejunShi/CAMDA/README.md

 	$ Rscript ./scripts/ReadCT2CAMDA.r -i example_ReadCT.tsv -r ./demo/example.bed -w 1 -o example_CAMDA_weight_1.tsv

-  - If `-w 1`, CAMDA scores with weights equal to 1(unweighted) are generated.
-If `-w cg`, CAMDA scores with weights equal to CpG counts are generated.
-In the 2nd case, the CAMDA score will be the same as the output in step **1.2**.
+  - If `-w 1`, it will generate unweighted version of CAMDA.
+This command can also generate weighted version of CAMDA with the option `-w cg`.
+In this case, the CAMDA will be the same as the output in step **1.2**.
-  - Because step **2.1** is time-consuming, we recommend to follow step **1.1** and **1.2** if you only want the CAMDA score with weights equal to CpG counts, which performs better in terms of expression correlation.
+  - Because step **2.1** is time-consuming, we recommend to follow step **1.1** and **1.2** if you only want the weighted version of CAMDA, which performs better in terms of gene expression correlation.